iso 27001 statement of applicability

 The SOA must be reviewed and approved by the management or relevant authority in the organization.
 And given the details of an organization’s security controls, the SOA should be treated as a confidential document.

-Which controls do you need to implement?
+Which ISO 27001 controls under SOA do you need to implement?

-ISO 27001 lists the controls organizations must implement in Annex A. Its controls set comprises 114 controls that are categorized across 14 categories.
+ISO 27001 lists the controls organizations must implement in Annex A. Its controls set comprises 114 controls categorized across 14 categories.
 Of these 114 controls, organizations must only implement the controls relevant to their risk assessment and risk treatment plan.

 statement of applicability iso 27001